osompress/simple-social-icons/readme.txt

 == Changelog ==

 = 2.0.1 =
-* Fixed typo in snapchat icon markup
+* Fixed typo in Snapchat icon markup
 * Made CSS selectors more specific
 * Added classes to each icon
 * Added plugin version to enqueued CSS